TharinduTS/ABBA_BABA_2021/README.md

 cd .. ; done
 ```

-I had to add several more cleaning steps to clean the geno file
+I had to add several more cleaning steps to clean the geno file - again running this in the ABBA_BABA_test folder

 unzip geno file
 replace ‘|” with /